CodeYourFuture/syllabus-archive/mongodb/week-2/lesson.md

 There are several options you can use.
 The one that we will use in this lesson is `returnOriginal`.
 If your options include `returnOriginal: false`, then you can get the updated document (not the original one) from `result`.

 However, `result` here is different than the one for `insertOne`.
+Let's investigate.

+#### Updating a document - investigating findOneAndUpdate's `result` in the documentation

 To see what this is, let's go to the [API Reference](https://mongodb.github.io/node-mongodb-native/3.5/api/) tab we opened earlier.

 On this page, on the left side bar, we can see many objects we can use from the `mongodb` package.
 We want to find information about the `findOneAndUpdate` function, which is on a `Collection`, so let's click the "Collection" link.
 This opens many properties that a `Collection` has, including its methods (functions).
 Find and click the link for `findOneAndUpdate`.